pschweitz/insidelog/README.txt

 It is released under Apache v2 License

 /*
- * Copyright 2019 Blockchain Record'in Solutions.
+ * Copyright 2022 Philippe Schweitzer.
  *
  * Licensed under the Apache License, Version 2.0 (the "License");
  * you may not use this file except in compliance with the License.